orionvault/Documentation/Draft-Orion-Vault-Technical-White-Paper.md

 DM is a non-fungible token standardized as ERC721.
 This allows for seamless adoption i.e. integrated with existing wallets and listings on so called crypto collectibles market.
 DM supply is an inherent part of an artwork digitization process and can be seen as a last step of the process.
 It carries certification-like information on issuer, licence and other metadata.

+### Digital Masterpiece Tokenization

+An owner can choose whether to be in possession DM or tokenize it into shares.
+To fully maintain ERC721 standard and keep its token nature tokenization a shares denomination attribute is provided as a number in range from 1 to 100.
+Initially all DMs issued to the market are denominated with 100%.
+Tokenization of a DM expressed as 100F goes as follows:

+* An EOA of 100F calls a tokenization instruction on blockchain to split it into 30% and 70% shares

+* All subsequent actions happen independently on blockchain

+* The 30F token and the other 70F token are created

+* 100F token is destroyed

+* 30F and 70F tokens get ownership assigned to the EOA initiating the tokenization

+Thus tokenizing a DM may incur fees to cover GAS costs on Ethereum Blockchain.

 ### Orion Vault Market

 OVM can be seen as a set of Smart Contracts facilitating relationships between OV Users.
 There are in particular two relationships: trade and patronage.
 Both Smart Contracts are so called multisig contracts that execute upon agreement of 2 OV Users i.e. when their EOAs sign a contract.
 That means these are externally (thus voluntary) triggered contracts.
 Another class of contracts is Self Triggering Smart Contracts.
 There are two OVM built in contracts of this kind: Fee Contract and Carry Commision contract.
 Upon initial agreement of two EOAs the Patronage contract behaves as self triggering smart contract until expiry condition is met.